titu1994/Neural-Style-Transfer/README.md

 This method tends to create better output images, however parameters have to be well tuned.
 Therefore their is a argument 'init_image' which can take the options 'content' or 'noise'

-- Uses AveragePooling2D inplace of MaxPooling2D layers
+- Can use AveragePooling2D inplace of MaxPooling2D layers
 The original paper uses AveragePooling for better results, but this can be changed to use MaxPooling2D layers via the argument `--pool_type="max"`.
-By default AveragePooling is used, since if offers smoother images, but MaxPooling applys the style better in some cases (especially when style image is the "Starry Night" by Van Goph.
+By default MaxPoooling is used, since if offers sharper images, but AveragePooling applys the style better in some cases (especially when style image is the "Starry Night" by Van Goph.

 - Style weight scaling
 - Rescaling of image to original dimensions, using lossy upscaling present